Abdulqudus001/ibn_abubakre.dev/posts/building-accessible-modals-using-javascript.md

 | ------------------------------------------------------------------------------------------------------------------------------------------ |
 | *Sample modal with action buttons by [Abubakar Saeed](https://twitter.com/AbubakerSaeed96)*                                                |

 For a user without any disability, it's pretty easy to use the modal, simply move your cursor over to the modal, and begin interacting with it.
-But what happens when the user need to make use of assistive technologies to use your application?
+But what happens when the user needs to make use of assistive technologies to use your application?

 ## Accessible Modals

-To make an accessible modal, we need to make sure the focus is moved to the modal once opened, and the user is not able to interact with other elements on the page until the modal is closed.
+To make an accessible modal, one needs to make sure the focus is moved to the modal once opened, and the user is not able to interact with other elements on the page until the modal is closed.

 ### Let's get started